kbruninx/EU-ETS-hydrogen/README.md

 - The number of cpus should be equal to the number of agents + 1 (1 master and 1 per agent)
 - Set the number of cpu's equal to the number of threads used for julia x 4 (e.g., 17 x 4 = 68), as by default 4 threads are used by Gurobi
 - Check resource use via seff [job_id]

-To be added once fair share has been granted:
-- --account=research-tpm-ess

 Resources:
 - For basic info on how to use DelftBlue, see https://doc.dhpc.tudelft.nl/delftblue/crash-course/.